The Problem

 To evaluate climate solutions, the first place to start is to understand and describe how they work.
 The Drawdown Explorer Solutions Taxonomy (Table 1) is a simple system to help keep track of how and where each solution has an impact.

-We then group solutions into solution clusters that share common traits, such improving efficiency or switching to renewable energy sources.
+We then group solutions into solution clusters that share common traits, such as improving efficiency or switching to renewable energy sources.